starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/01-starcoin-usage.md

 }
 ```

 Getting into the console in this way, a `starcoin` node will be set up if there's no other node exists.
 The console communicates with the node through IPC(inter-process communication).
-In this way, the node lifecycle is bound to the console's, and the node will exit automatically when the console exit.
+In this way, the node's lifecycle is bound to the console's, and the node will exit automatically when the console exit.

 Connect to a node through IPC or WebSocket RPC: